Throughout their educational arc, OCOM students are supported by a strong network of staff, services and resources.

-General Support/Lifestyle Counseling or Coaching — Stop by for support or assistance with personal, family or school issues.
+General Support/Lifestyle Counseling or Coaching – Visit the Director of Counseling for support or assistance with personal, family, or school issues.

-Disability Services — Student Services can assist in accessing accommodations; the process is outlined in your program's Student Handbook, found in the college's Publications Archive.
+Disability Services – Student Services can assist in accessing accommodations; the process is outlined in your program's Student Handbook, found in the college's Publications Archive.

 Mentoring – Prior to enrollment, incoming students interested in a mentor are matched with a continuing student who has volunteered to help answer questions and offer guidance.

 OCOM Student Association (OSA) – The OSA represents the interests of students in their relationship with all elements of the OCOM community (students, faculty, administration, trustees, patients) and, at times, the external community of health practitioners.

 OSA members serve as direct liaisons with academic and clinical education, and help to plan social activities and events to enrich student life.
 Students can apply to the OSA for conference funding and other project-oriented funds.
 All students are members of the OSA by virtue of their enrollment; funding for the body's activities come from the quarterly Student Activity Fee.

 Some clubs are longstanding, while others are newly formed each year.
 Clubs can be social, educational, cultural, fitness, self-care — they are driven by student interest and active participation.
 Examples of popular student clubs:

 Garden Club – For those interested in all things gardening.
 We care for some of the plants on campus to make it lush and inviting!

 OCOM Nutrition – A club focused on exploring nutrition from a Chinese perspective and incorporating it into real life practice.